About This Material

 Emergencies: In an emergency the town should help you if your basic expenses are more than your income.
 In this situation, the "maximum assistance" rules (explained below) do not apply.

-Non-emergency applications: All towns must use a standard " maximum assistance" amount in non-emergency situations.
-This amount is based on whichever is the greater of: 90% of 110% of the Fair Market Rent (FMR) amounts for your area OR the amount achieved by increasing the maximum amount of assistance by 90% of the increase in the federal poverty level (FPL).
-The FMRse amounts are set by HUD, a federal agency.
-The maximum amounts of assistance is Starting October 2005, this amount will increase modestly each year, based on the percentage riseincrease in the FMR and the Federal Poverty LevelFPL.
-If your income is more than this "assistance maximum," you cannot get non-emergency GA.
+Non-emergency applications.
+All towns must use a standard “maximum assistance” amount in non-emergency situations.
+This amount is set by the government.
+If your income is more than this “assistance maximum,” you cannot get non-emergency GA.
 For many people, this maximum does not fairly reflect your actual basic expenses.
 So, with the maximum in place, you may not qualify, even if your basic needs cost more than your income.

 However, assuming that your income is less than your town's "maximum," here is how most towns figure your non-emergency GA eligibility.
 First, most towns consider as "basic necessities":